futartup/S15A/README.md

 ### Choosing of foreground images
 For foreground images the size is 100 * 100.
 All the images are of cars.
 The images are made transparent using GIMP software.
 Some of the transparent png images of car is downloaded from various sources in internet.

 The number of these foreground images are 100 of size 100 * 100.
-The images are as follows:
+The images are as follows-
 ![alt-text-1](https://github.com/futartup/S15A/blob/master/raw_images/foreground_images_100/image24.png)
 ![alt-text-2](https://github.com/futartup/S15A/blob/master/raw_images/foreground_images_100/images10.png )
 ![alt-text-1](https://github.com/futartup/S15A/blob/master/raw_images/foreground_images_100/maruti-suzuki-car-india-car.png)